rsethur/MLOps/setup/StartBaseScenario.md

 2. Fork the MLOps repository
     1. Visit the MLOps [github project](https://github.com/rsethur/MLOps) and click `Fork` on top right.
     2. Give a name & let it remain "Public" for course of this workshop
+    4. From your github repository, directly edit the file `mlops_pipelines/recipes/common/Variables.yml`: Change the `BASE_NAME` as per the instructions given there.
     3. In your project page copy your clone https url by clicking on the `Clone or Download` button - you will need this for next step
 3. Setup integration between Devops & Github
     1. In the Azure Devops project you created earlier goto: Pipelines -> Pipelines